-HIPAA, electronic health records, and patient privacy
+HIPAA, electronic health records, patient privacy, and safety

 • The HIPAA Privacy Rule